 A few of the several factors that determine the splitting of assets after divorce includes:

 The most preferred property by spouses in a divorce case is usually the house, and obviously can apply to other properties too.
 However, it is important to point out that a spouse who decides to bear total custody of their kids has a greater possibility of getting the house.
 Since child support is never enough to cater for the expenses of having the kids live with a parent, this is why the house is usually granted to the parent with total custody to even things out.
 Yet, if the house is a community property state, then it will be divided equally between the spouses.

 How to handle the division of property

-For further details on division of property after divorce or to discuss next steps, contact us today.
-Our highly experienecd family and divorce lawyers specialise in property division.
+For further details on division of property you can download our free Your Guide To Property Settlement eBook or contact Armour Allen Lawyers.
+Our highly experienced family and divorce lawyers specialise in property division.
 We also offer a free first interview at no cost and no obligation.